Tregwelan Shepherd's Hut

 Shepherd's hut with sea views in Cornwall: Our blissful bolthole is glamping personified - fresh air by the bucketload with mod cons galore.
 It proves that you can get back to nature without sacrificing one iota of comfort.

 Style?
 Spot on.
 Views?
 Stupendous.
 Comfort?
 Definitely.
 Welcome to Tregwelan Shepherd's Hut, a truly amazing retreat that's perfect for a romantic getaway or simply to relax and recharge in the glorious countryside.
 This cute little wooden hut, traditionally designed and hand-made to the highest quality, has been designed with more mod cons than you can shake a stick at.
 Located along a partly unmade track, it feels like a million miles from anywhere, though it's actually just a 20-minute stroll along the Camel Trail from Padstow (Rick Stein!
 Fish and chips!
 Boutique shops!).
 Except for the friendly but unobtrusive owners (you're tucked in the corner of their large garden), the nearest neighbours are 150 metres away, so prepare to chillax with nothing but the sounds of nature and rural life around you.
 And did we mention the views?
 Oh my word.
 Drink in the panorama of the Camel Estuary, all rolling green fields, ever-changing tidal views and endless skies.
 Come rain or shine, you won't be able to take your eyes off it.
 Open up the doors of the hut and breathe in that fresh air, or step just outside and you can set up the sun loungers to have a snooze, grill some burgers on the barbie or toast some s'mores on the fire pit (it's a sandwich of chocolate, toasted marshmallow and crackers - yum - you know you want to!).
 Inside, you'll find everything you need to create a home from home, including a well-equipped kitchen with an induction hob, plus a fridge, sink, some worktop and storage space, a kettle, Dualit toaster and DAB radio.
-Lovely touches include glass jars with breakfast provisions and beautiful crockery made by the owner's sister.
+There's superfast WiFi, should you wish to keep in touch with the outside world, and lovely touches include glass jars with breakfast provisions and beautiful crockery made by the owner's sister.
 The generous dining table with bench seats and bookshelves above converts with a nifty pull into a double bed - a lovely space for a long, lazy lie-in while gazing at the view and planning a tasty fry up.
 And did you wonder whether the hut would be warm enough?
 Well, let's just say that not only is there a fabulous wood-burning stove for toasting your tootsies, but there's even an electric panel heater, just to bump up the temperature if you really need it.
 In the en suite shower-room (oh yes, indeedy) there's a proper flushing loo, a great shower, hot and cold running water and even a heated towel rail.
 Fabulous.
 The only question is: when are you going to come back?

 Out and About